 However, even the combination menu offers prices that don’t exceed $10, with the most expensive one being only $8.50.

-Because of its vicinity to Waikiki Bay, people can easily grab a musubi to-go.
+Because of its vicinity to Waikiki Beach, people can easily grab a musubi to-go.
 Tourists love it because of how much they get for their money and at the same time, get a taste of local cuisine.

 The Musubi Cafe Iyasume is on 2427 Kuhio Avenue, Mitsuwa Market Place.